evanbrumley/django-report-tools/docs/source/renderers/index.rst

 Chart Renderers
 ===============

 Chart renderers control the way reports display on your site.
-Currently, the only included renderer is for Google Charts, but more are on the way, and it's easy to write one for your own favourite charting package.
+There are currently two bundled renderers - Google Chart Tools and jqPlot.
+More are on the way, and it's easy to write one for your own favourite charting package.

 Included Renderers